nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 <div markdown="span" class="alert alert-info">:information_source: **Note:** In the case where the performance analysis of a student is requested by identity and there are more than one students matched because they share the same name, an error message will be displayed to the user.
 The user will then have to specify the student to be added using his/her NUSNET ID.
 </div>

-The following activity diagrams summarise what happens when a user executes the `show` command to show the performance analysis of a student, a group or the cohort in an assessment.
+The following activity diagrams summarize what happens when a user executes the `show` command to show the performance analysis of a student, a group or the cohort in an assessment.
 In the case where the display is not presented successfully, an error message will be displayed with the reason.

 ![ShowActivityDiagram](images/ShowActivityDiagram.png)
 ![ShowStudentDiagram](images/ShowStudentActivityDiagram.png)
 ![ShowStudentsActivityDiagram](images/ShowStudentsActivityDiagram.png)

-The following sequence diagram summarises what happens when the user inputs an `show` command together with a student specified by name.
+The following sequence diagram summarizes what happens when the user inputs an `show` command together with a student specified by name.

 ![ShowSequenceDiagram](images/ShowSequenceDiagram.png)
 ![ShowStatsFromModelSequenceDiagram](images/ShowStatsFromModelSequenceDiagram.png)

-### Setting customised aliases for commands
+### Setting customized aliases for commands

 The `alias` feature allows users to define their own aliases for commands.
 This is useful to shorten the input for commands that the user uses often.